shaik1002/biggitlabbomb/doc/install/google_cloud_platform/index.md

 recommended to assign a static IP if you are using GitLab in production and use a domain name as shown below.

-For more information, see [Promote an ephemeral external IP address](https://cloud.google.com/vpc/docs/reserve-static-external-ip-address#promote_ephemeral_ip).
+Read Google's documentation on how to [promote an ephemeral IP address](https://cloud.google.com/vpc/docs/reserve-static-external-ip-address#promote_ephemeral_ip).

 ### Using a domain name